ETHICAL GUIDELINES FOR SEXUALITY EDUCATORS

 The function of the sexuality educator

-In the educational sessions everyone has a responsibility towards others in treating them well.
-The sexuality educator has a responsibility to ensure the safety of the sessions, but also a responsibility to choose the themes and the ways of dealing with issues, so that it empowers the participants and shows respect of them.
-Part of the safety is confidentiality in the sessions, part of it is the right of the participants as well as the sexuality educator to stay as private as they wish, choosing how much - if any - personal information to reveal.
-The sexuality educator has the responsibility not to let the sessions be overly personal, so no-one will feel outed or uncomfortable during the session or afterwards.
-Everyone has the right to be an active participant in the sexuality education, but also not to participate in the interaction at the sessions.
+In the education sessions, everyone has a responsibility to treat the others well.
+The sexuality educator is responsible for ensuring the safety of the sessions but also for choosing the themes and the ways of dealing with issues such that the education empowers the participants and shows respect for them.
+One element of safety is confidentiality of the sessions, and another is honouring the right of both the participants and the sexuality educator to stay as private as they wish, choosing how much personal information, if any, is to be revealed.
+The sexuality educator has the responsibility not to let the sessions get overly personal, so that no-one feels outed or uncomfortable during a session or afterwards.
+Everyone has the right to be an active participant in the sexuality education but also not to participate in the interaction at the sessions.

 Equality and justice

-All human beings are equal and have the right to be who they are, and are to be treated with equality and justice in sexuality education.
+All human beings are equal and have the right to be who they are, and they are to be treated with equality and justice in sexuality education.

-Right to participate
+The right to participate

 Sexuality education that holistically considers the participant's individuality and life situation

-Right to privacy
+The right to privacy

-Helsinki, Finland 19.4.2016
+In Helsinki, Finland, on 19.4.2016

-Written by Susanna Ruuhilahti and Suss Åhman
+Written by Susanna Ruuhilahti (email@example.com) and Suss Åhman (firstname.lastname@example.org)